as1ndu/as1ndu/content/post/the-end-of-js.md

 ---
-title : "Finally, the end of JavaScript" description : "Description of the post" slug : "building-with-flutter" draft : "true"
+title : "Finally, the end of JavaScript?" description : "Description of the post" slug : "building-with-flutter" draft : "true"